Lok Virsas Mandwa Film Club To Resume Next Month: ED - UrduPoint

 Lok Virsa's 'Mandwa Film Club' To Resume Next Month: ED

-He said that more films from our glorious past which related to our folk culture and traditions are in the priority list of our film club.
+He said that more films from our glorious past which related to our folk culture and traditions were in the priority list of our film club.

 He said that Lok Virsa was also busy in documentary classes of film productions.